-Whether you’re in town for the NEC, Botanical Gardens or a concert at the Resorts World Arena, swap basic for boujee with a stay at these top boutique hotels across Birmingham, from Saint Paul’s Square to the the leafy suburb of Edgbaston.
+Whether you’re in town for the NEC, Botanical Gardens or a concert at the Resorts World Arena, swap basic for boujee with a stay at these top boutique hotels in Birmingham, from Saint Paul’s Square to the leafy suburb of Edgbaston.

-With its own Michelin-star restaurant, not many hotels in the city trump Simpsons.
+With its own Michelin-star restaurant, not many boutique hotels in Birmingham trump Simpsons.
 If on-site fine dining wasn’t enough, all rooms come with freestanding bathtubs, luxurious double beds, Nespresso coffee machines and continental breakfast included.
 You’ll have to be quick to secure your stay, as there are just three en-suite guest rooms here.
 Exclusivity at its finest.

 Not many hotels can claim residence in a building as unique as the Cube.
 This futuristic, canalside, part-open block houses the swanky Hotel Indigo Birmingham, whose benefits include an on-site pool, Marco Pierre White’s flagship restaurant and a rooftop bar.
 Located opposite the Mailbox mall, high-end shopping is just a few steps away, as is the vibrant city centre, home of independent shops, quirky bars and world-renowned attractions.

 Saint Paul’s Square is one of the most sought-after postcodes in Birmingham – and this boutique hotel certainly lives up to its idyllic reputation.
 Saint Pauls House is a 33-room, independent retreat close to some of the area’s most popular bars and music venues, like 1000 Trades and the Actress & Bishop.
 Inside, each room is bright, airy and full of alluring features like luxury beds, super soft bathrobes and iconic Chesterfield sofas.